clovett/FoscamExplorer/PRIVACY.md

-# FoscamExplorer Privacy Policy
+# Foscam Explorer Privacy Policy

-FoscamExplorer provides easy to use interface for interacting with your Foscam webcams.
+Foscam Explorer provides easy to use interface for interacting with your Foscam webcams.

 This is the privacy policy for the FoscamExplorer app for Windows.